zeroc-ice/ice-builder-eclipse/README.md

 This tab configures the directories of your Slice files and generated code.
 The plug-in includes the `slice` subdirectory by default, but you can remove this directory and add other directories if necessary.
 The plug-in only compiles Slice files that are located in the configured subdirectories.

 For the generated code, the plug-in uses the default name `generated` for the subdirectory.
 If you want to store your generated code in a different directory, you must first create the directory and then click `Browse` to select it.
-The new directory must be empty otherwise the plug-in will reject your change.
+The new directory must be empty, otherwise the plug-in will reject your change.
 The plug-in also requires exclusive use of this directory, therefore you must not place other project resources in it.

 ### Settings in the Options Tab